Water Jelly (Aequorea victoria)

 (photo credit: Zoe O’Toole)

-Description: These clear jellies commonly wash up on Cannon beach in the late summer and early fall.
+Description: Crystal jelly, Many-ribbed hydromedusa, or water jelly are all names for clear jellies that commonly wash up on Cannon Beach in the late summer and early fall.
 They have a relatively flat wide bell, up to 12 cm across, covered in lines extending from the center to the outer edge.
 Although water jellies have tentacles, they are not always visible when washed ashore.

 Diet: Like many jellies, this species eats zooplankton and larval fish.
+They have also been seen eating other jellyfish that are more than half their size!
 Due to the nematocysts (stinging cells) in the tentacles of this jelly, it is not preyed upon by many species, however, sunfish, nudibranchs and other jellies do occasionally eat water jellies.

 Tide Pool Tidbits:

-• Water jellies have the ability to bioluminesce, meaning that they can produce light and glow in the dark.
+• Water jellies are bioluminescent, meaning that they can produce light and glow in the dark.

-• Biological studies often use the green florescent protein that causes water jellies to bioluminesce as a marker device.
+• Biological studies often use the green florescent protein that causes water jellies to glow as a marker device.